Pillar 3 Disclosures & Remuneration Policy

 Pillar 3 Disclosures

-Alpha Real Capital LLP (“ARC” or the “Company” or the “Firm”) is authorised and regulated in the UK by the Financial Services Authority (“FSA”) and is therefore subject to the FSA’s Prudential Sourcebook for Banks, Building Societies and Investment Firms (“BIPRU”), specifically BIPRU 11.3.3 R. This follows the introduction of the Capital Requirements Directive (“CRD”), which came into force on 1st January 2007.
+Alpha Real Capital LLP (“ARC” or the “Company” or the “Firm”) is authorised and regulated in the UK by the Financial Conduct Authority (“FCA”) and is therefore subject to the FCA’s Prudential Sourcebook for Banks, Building Societies and Investment Firms (“BIPRU”), specifically BIPRU 11.3.3 R. This follows the introduction of the Capital Requirements Directive (“CRD”), which came into force on 1st January 2007.
 The CRD rules were designed to generally increase investor protection throughout the market and these rules require the Company to assess the adequacy of its capital resources given its risks.

 The CRD requirements have three pillars: